 French Quarter Walking and Storytelling Tour – if you don’t want to explore the city by yourself, the good idea is to book this tour.
 It will take 2 hours, and you can learn a lot about New Orleans landmarks, music, architecture, and cuisine.
 Book it here.

-On this day you can plan some more time-consuming attractions, and by planning, we understand booking in advance.
+During the second day of New Orleans 3 days itinerary, you can plan some more time-consuming attractions, and by planning, we understand booking in advance.
+Please find our propositions below together with a location map for better orientation.
 Please find our propositions below together with a location map for better orientation.

 The New Orleans Aquarium (aka Audubon Aquarium of the Americas) – If you are coming with kids, they will love it.
 Actually, it is not very different from other attractions of this kind, but still, it’s well done.
 You will see several sections dedicated to different themes.
 It’s not very big, and you should spend here no more than 1.5 hours.
 The entrance fee is 29.95 USD for an adult and 24.95 USD for kids and seniors (tax not included).
 Opening hours are 10:00 AM – 5:00 PM every day.
 If you want to save some money please check this 25 attractions pass and book it here – it includes Aquarium admission!